• Sign In

 Pedro Morales

-Pedro J. Morales was born in Chicago, Ill.
-USA on March 16, 1961.
-His parents, native to Puerto Rico, moved to live there when he was three months old.
-His family settled in Trujillo Alto, where they have always lived.
-He belongs to a large family, all lovers of plants and that have dedicated life to agriculture, especially in the ornamental field where Pedro also started as a child.
-During his studies of computer programming at the University of P.R., he started to work part-time in Jardin Selecto, a place where he remains permanently for 36
+Pedro J. Morales was born in Chicago, Illinois on March 16, 1961.
+His parents, native to Puerto Rico, moved back when he was three months old.
+They settled in Trujillo Alto where his family has always lived.
+Pedro belongs to a large family, all lovers of plants and who have dedicated their lives to agriculture, especially in the ornamental field.
+Pedro joined this family endeavor as a child.
+During his studies of computer programming at the University of Puerto Rico he worked part-time in Jardin Selecto, one of the larger garden centers in the San Juan area.
+He remained for 36 years until June of 2015.
+Pedro later opened his Bonsai Nursery, Futago Bonsai in Trujillo Alto, where he works full time.

-In 1980 during his first year at the University of Puerto Rico, his Spanish class teacher, Maria Rivera, assigned the subject of bonsai for a research program.
-This is when Pedro met Hugo Storer with whom he shared his time as he prepared his work.
-After a few years he met the Club Bonsai of P.R. and became a member in 1986.
-He begins to take classes under the supervision of Mr. Adan Montalvo who was considered one of the strongest members of the local club and the great Master of Puerto Rico.
-Pedro keeps looking for more information and knowledge and becomes passionate about Bonsai.
-He started Futago Bonsai Juyku in 1993 and it is one of the most important Bonsai schools from Latin Ameria and now also become worldwide.
-Since then, he has become one of the more talented artists in the tropical world and his accomplishments include traveling to Latin America, Australia, China, Japan, Korea, India, Spain, Thailand, Indonesia, Slovakia, Germany and extensive trips to the United States as a demonstrator, lecturer, and exhibitor.
-He is actively involved in the bonsai movement in the Latin American countries and had helped them to develop their regional groups He has been a headliner at 4 of the 6 World Bonsai Friendship Federation Conventions, Florida 1993, Munich 2001, Washington DC 2005 and Puerto Rico in 2009.
-He as also the Chairman of the WBFF Convention in 2009, in Puerto Rico.
+During his first year at the University of Puerto Rico in 1980 his Spanish class teacher, Maria Rivera, assigned the subject of bonsai for a research program.
+This is when Pedro met Hugo Storer, with whom he shared his time as he prepared his work.
+After a few years he was introduced to the Club Bonsai of Puerto Rico and became a member in 1986.
+Pedro began to take classes under the supervision of Mr. Adan Montalvo, who was considered one of the strongest members of the local club and the great Master of Puerto Rico.
+Pedro kept looking for more information and knowledge and became passionate about bonsai.
+He started Futago Bonsai Juyku in 1993.
+It has become one of the most important bonsai schools in Latin America and is now known worldwide.
+His accomplishments include traveling to teach, demonstrate and exhibit bonsai worldwide including Latin America, Australia, China, Japan, Korea, India, Spain, Thailand, Indonesia, Slovakia, Germany and extensive trips throughout the United States.
+He is actively involved in the bonsai movement in Latin America and has helped them to develop their regional groups.
+Pedro was a headline artist at 4 of the 6 World Bonsai Friendship Federation conventions including Florida in 1993, Munich in 2001, Washington DC in 2005, and Puerto Rico in 2009.
+He was also the Chairman of the WBFF Convention in 2009.

-Gafu-Ten show in Japan.
-As the President of the Puerto Rico Bonsai Federation, -FEBOPRI- Pedro was proud to host the BCI FELAB Convention in Puerto Rico in July 2007, the World Bonsai Convention 2009 and the International Bonsai Convention in 2014.
-He is the past President of the Latin American Bonsai Federation.
-FELAB
+Pedro’s trees are recognized as great masterpieces in the world of tropical bonsai.
+Eight of them were selected in the World Bonsai Contest, and one was the second runner-up in 2005.
+In January 2015 one of his smallest bonsai won first prize in the Gafu-Ten show in Japan.
+As president of the Puerto Rico Bonsai Federation (FEBOPRI) Pedro was proud to host the Bonsai Clubs International FELAB Convention in Puerto Rico in July of 2007, the World Bonsai Convention in 2009 and the International Bonsai Convention in 2014.
+He is also a past-president of the Latin America Bonsai Federation (FELAB).

 Mike Lane